This is article 22 of 35 of the Soul Mate Series, to start at the beginning, click > Table of contents

 By learning how to be empathetic we can learn more about the relationship and ourselves.
 As we step into their world to better understand why they are taking the actions they are taking this gives us an ability to be objective.
 This detachment helps us better understand many things.

-From a state of compassionate empathy, we can be empowered and we can empower others to live more fully and find happiness.
+From a state of compassionate empathy, we can become empowered and we can also empower others to live more fully and find greater happiness.

 Questioner: We essentially become more aware of not only the other person but ourselves and the choices we can make.